ovh/docs/pages/public_cloud/public_cloud_databases/information_01_security_overview/guide.en-gb.md

 You can  import and export your data  following recommendations provided by editors for each Database engine technology.
 Here are some examples :

 - For MongoDB, you can refer to this link : <https://www.mongodb.com/docs/compass/current/import-export/>
-- For Redis®, you can refer to this link : <https://docs.redis.com/latest/rs/databases/import-export/>
+- For Caching, you can refer to this link : <https://docs.redis.com/latest/rs/databases/import-export/>

 ### 9.1 Erasure of customer data